Bill Osborne MBA - Chair

 Andrew Bonner BA (Hons) CMInstD - Deputy Chair

 Andrew was appointed a Director in December 2009 and became Deputy Chair of Ports of Auckland in February 2021.
 He was previously a Director and founder of Marlborough Wines Limited and remains a Director of associated vineyard companies and of West Auckland Trusts.
 He is currently Chair of Centauri Communities Limited.
 He is also a Chartered Member of the Institute of Directors in New Zealand.

 Andrew was formerly an executive with Foster's Group where he ran the import arm of the Foster's business in Australia and was Managing Director of Foster's Group New Zealand and also Managing Director and Chairman of Foster's Group Pacific in Fiji.

 Patrick Snedden BCom BA - Director

 Pat has been a director since May 2012.
-He is Chair of the Auckland District Health Board and Deputy Board Chair of the Counties Manukau District Health Board.
+He is Chair of the Auckland District Health Board.
 He has been a Treaty of Waitangi negotiator for both iwi and the Crown.
 He has previously chaired the Housing New Zealand Corporation and was also a Director of Watercare Services, Auckland's wastewater and water company.
-He is currently on the Board of NZ Health Partnerships Limited, engaged with procurement for the health sector.
-He also serves as a Director of Emerge Aotearoa Limited, a trust in service of people with mental health challenges.
+He was on the Board of NZ Health Partnerships Limited, engaged with procurement for the health sector.
+He has also served until this year as a trustee of Emerge Aotearoa Trust in service of people with mental health challenges.

 In 2011, he helped to establish a new educational trust devoted to accelerating improvement in Māori and Pasifika educational outcomes.
 The Manaiakalani Education Trust works in Tāmaki and around New Zealand with over 100 low decile schools and supports 30,000 children to use high-end technology to accelerate learning improvement.
 Pat is the Executive Chair of the Trust.

 Sarah Haydon BSc FCA CMInstD - Director

 Sarah was appointed a Director in August 2016.
-She is Chair of The Co-operative Bank and Deputy Chair of the Institute of Geological and Nuclear Sciences.
+She is currently Chair of The Co-operative Bank Limited.

-She is a Chartered Accountant and a Chartered Member of the Institute of Directors in New Zealand.
+She is a Chartered Accountant and a Chartered Member of the Institute of Directors.